 “Hmmm…that could work out nicely,” I thought.
 I mean a brotha was in desperate need of some new Sega games for crying out loud, and praying for them every Sunday just wasn’t getting it done.
 Don’t get me wrong or anything.
 I prayed the wholesome prayers too, but what in the world is wrong with asking for some fun things?
 God wanted us to have fun.
 My prayers were a lot better than Moms at least.

-Hers were kind of boring, when you get right down to it.
+Hers was kind of boring when you get right down to it.
 Sometimes she’d pray only for her children to be happy.
 I never really got that.
 What about her own happiness?
 Was that not important or something?
 I guess that was one of thing you just had to “understand when you got older,”—like the grownups were always saying.

 Before Mom allowed us to sit down, we were to dip our hands in the Holy Water, make the sign of the cross in the air, kneel before the cross at the head of the isle, and kneel for prayer.
 Some small part of me always thought that the holy water would start sizzling when I touched it—guess I’d seen The Exorcist one too many times.

 Although—I didn’t want the money I’d stolen from Mom’s purse last week on my conscience, and I’d seen what it did for the girl in that movie.
 If it could help get a demon out of her then maybe it could help me in some way.
 The rest of the mass was nothing short of a workout.
 We had to rise for the opening song.
 Then you had to frantically thumb through the program book to find it.
 That was followed by painful attempts to stay on key with the lyrics.
 The choir itself would sometimes moan and groan—those elderly black singers with smokers’ lungs, Texas-baked skin, and gentle gestures.